All Pre-College Tracks will be taught online for Summer 2021.

 Even with all the amazing advancements in digital art tools, the key to success for production artists is still a strong visual development process and the foundational art skills to execute that process.
 This track prepares students for the rich and rewarding experience of being a production artist for video games, animation, and more.
 Within your Project Lab, students in the art track serve as the game team’s resident artist, developing characters, backgrounds, and other essential components for their game.

-Today’s console, VR, and mobile video games are highly complex pieces of software that run on amazingly powerful computer platforms.
-Creating software for today’s gamers requires a deep understanding of computer science, computer engineering, advanced mathematics, and physics.
+Programming software for today’s gamers requires a deep understanding of computer science, advanced mathematics, and physics.
 During this four week program, you will get to experience what life is like for DigiPen college students who are working to complete their Bachelor of Science in Computer Science.

 Audio professionals play an important role on any game production team.
 Whether composing the musical score that sets a game’s mood or recording the sound effects that give players moment-to-moment gameplay feedback, it’s a job that requires both musical knowledge and technical expertise.
 During this four week program, you will get to experience what student life is like for DigiPen college students who are studying to become audio professionals through DigiPen’s Bachelor of Music and Sound Design.
 By focusing on the theory, history, and techniques of music and sound design, students in this program gain an understanding of what elements make a video game’s soundtrack and sound effects a compelling experience.